 Two Wistar vaccines have played an important role in preventing rabies infections, which are almost always fatal.
 One vaccine protects people bitten by a rabid animal.
 When given promptly as part of post-exposure treatment, it is nearly 100 percent effective in preventing infection.
 The vaccine is also given to those at high risk of exposure, including veterinarians and wildlife officers.
 The second vaccine prevents rabies in wildlife and has been used in raccoons and coyotes to protect not only the animals but also, indirectly, neighboring human populations.

-Three Wistar researchers developed the human vaccine in the 1960s and 70s: Tadeusz Wiktor, V.M.D.; former institute director Hilary Koprowski, M.D., now professor laureate; and Stanley A. Plotkin, M.D., now professor emeritus.
+Three Wistar researchers developed the human vaccine in the 1960s and 70s: Tadeusz Wiktor, V.M.D.; former institute director Hilary Koprowski, M.D.; and Stanley A. Plotkin, M.D., now professor emeritus.
 Louis Pasteur administered the first human rabies vaccine in the late 1800s; however, vaccines used through the first half of the 20th century were extremely painful, caused side effects, and were not always effective.
 The Wistar vaccine prompted a stronger immune response while causing fewer side effects and less pain.
 Today, it is widely used in the United States, Western Europe, and other areas.

 Wistar researchers now aim to develop a human vaccine suited for the developing world, where some 55,000 people, mostly children, still die from rabies each year.